 Route 1: Hyderabad to Goa via Raichur

 This is the most preferred route for traveling from Hyderabad to Goa by road.
-It courts you through the chaotic roads of Hyderabad before leading you on to the peaceful roads devoid of much traffic.
+It will court you through the chaotic roads of Hyderabad before leading you on to the peaceful roads devoid of traffic.
 Adding to the beauty of the drive are a number of temples, forts, lakes, waterfalls, and other attractions.
-If scenic beauty is what your heart desires when you are out on a road trip, this route is sure to impress you.
+If scenic beauty is what your heart desires when you are out on a road trip, this route will surely impress you.

-Route: Starting from Hyderabad, this route leads you through Mahabubnagar, Raichur, Sindhanur, Dharwad, and Anmod, before you reach the beach haven of Goa.
+Route: Starting from Hyderabad, this route will lead you through Mahabubnagar, Raichur, Sindhanur, Dharwad, and Anmod, before you reach the beach haven of Goa.

 - Distance: 652 km (approx.)

 - Travel Time: 14 hours (approx.) without any detours

 - Pillala Marri Giant Banyan Tree: A gigantic banyan tree, Pillalamarri is more than 800 years old and makes for an excellent stopover on this route.
 The huge tree is spread across 4 acres and makes for a great spot to enjoy a picnic.

 - Gadwal Fort: Counted amongst the most prominent landmarks of Gadwal, the Gadwal Fort is an imposing structure.
 Several ancient temples are housed within the fort.
 It is an excellent spot to witness the grandeur of another era.

 - Raichur Fort: Nestled on a hilltop, the Raichur Fort lets you enjoy exceptional views of the surrounding areas.
 If you are a photography enthusiast, you will find this fort an excellent spot to capture many postcard-worthy pictures.